Shade-Zepheri/Palette/README.md

 Palette utilizes [Swift Package Manager](https://swift.org/package-manager/) as the main means for distribution.

 To add Palette to your project, select `File` -> `Swift Packages` -> `Add Package Dependency` and enter [Palette's repo's URL](https://github.com/Shade-Zepheri/Palette.git).
-Alternatively, you can add your GitHub account to Xcode and search for 'Palette.
+Alternatively, you can add your GitHub account to Xcode and search for `Palette`.

 ### Manually